10 Things to Do in Kawagoe, Tokyo’s Little Edo Town

 Photo by hiroshi/Pixta

-Rebuilt in 1848 by the local daimyo (feudal lord), Matsudaira Naritsune, the Honmaru Goten is the oldest structure in Kawagoe.
-During the Edo Period, it was part of Kawagoe Castle's innermost defenses, and served as a sort of waiting area for visiting lords.
-The castle itself and most of the Honmaru Goten were torn down during the Meiji Restoration, but what remains is a treasured part of Kawagoe's feudal history.
+Rebuilt in 1848 by Matsudaira Naritsune, the local daimyo, the Honmaru Goten is the oldest building in Kawagoe.
+Once part of Kawagoe Castle's inner defenses during the Edo Period, it served as a waiting area for visiting lords.
+Although much of the castle and most of the Honmaru Goten were dismantled during the Meiji Restoration, what remains is a cherished piece of Kawagoe's feudal history.

 Kimono Rental and Jinrickshaw